drewbaker/wp-easy/README.md

 The `style` block is actually `SCSS`, it's an extended version of the `CSS` you've seen before.
 It's big advanatge is it allows for nesting, and varibles.
 Native CSS allows for varibles nativly too, those are better and are used in `/styles/varibles.scss`, but some advanced varibles like the media-query one used in the example can't be used with native CSS vars.

-Nesting is coming to native CSS too eventually, but for now the SCSS synatx is easier to use.
+Nesting is coming to native CSS too eventualy, but for now the SCSS synatx is easier to use.
 You can read about how [nesting works here](https://sass-lang.com/guide/#nesting).

 The `@media #{$lt-phone}` is a custom media query defined in the `/styles/global/media-queries.scss` file.
-There are a few more ones defined there that will come in real handy for styling a component for different screen sizes.
+There are a few more defined there that will come in real handy for styling a component for different screen sizes.

 If you have global styles or JS that you need, the you can use the `/styles/main.scss` and `/scripts/main.js` files for these.
 Any stylesheet in the `/styles/*` directory will be auto loaded on every page.